kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `EndpointSelector` objects may exist on the new API server if the gate is enabled there, but nothing reconciles them until the controller-manager is upgraded.

-**n+1 controller-manager (new controller, old API server).** The new `endpointslice-controller` attempts to register an `EndpointSelector` informer;
-the old apiserver returns a resource-not-found error, and the controller falls back to `Service`-watching. `EndpointSlices` continue to be produced from `Service` objects without interruption.
-The `service-endpointselector-controller` similarly retries `EndpointSelector` CREATEs against the old apiserver.
-As each apiserver node is upgraded and the `EndpointSelector` API becomes available, the informer registration succeeds and the controller transitions to `EndpointSelector`-watching automatically.

 **kubelet and kube-proxy** are not involved in `EndpointSelector` reconciliation.
 They consume `EndpointSlices` regardless of whether those